-If you have bought a high-end gaming monitor with higher than 60hz, usually at 144hz or 240hz, you will need to change the screen refresh rate of your monitor in Windows 10 in order to allow it to run at your desired refresh rate instead of the default 60hz or 75hz.
-Here’s a simple guide on how to change the screen refresh rate of Monitor in Windows 10 on laptop or desktop computer.
+If you have purchased a high-end gaming monitor with a refresh rate higher than 60hz, typically 144hz or 240hz, you will need to change the screen refresh rate of your monitor in Windows 10 to allow it to run at your desired refresh rate instead of the default 60hz or 75hz.
+This article will guide you through the process of changing the screen refresh rate of your monitor in Windows 10 on your laptop or desktop computer.

-Monitor in the last few decades were usually designed to run at what we called human perceivable screen refresh rate at 60hz.
-That was meant to be the best refresh rate for human eyes.
-However, following the advancement and evolution of e-sports and the gaming industry, the professionals demand higher screen refresh rate monitor.
-Thus, we have 144hz and even 240hz monitor in the market.
+For many years, monitors were designed to run at a human-perceivable screen refresh rate of 60hz, which was thought to be the best refresh rate for the human eye.
+However, with the evolution of e-sports and the gaming industry, professionals demanded higher screen refresh rate monitors.
+Thus, we now have 144hz and even 240hz monitors available in the market.

-If you have tried on one of those 144hz monitor, you will notice the huge different between it and a casual 60hz monitor.
-The screen will look much smoother especially in FPS (first person shooter) games such as CSGO and Overwatch.
-However, if you are looking to change the screen refresh rate in these games, you will have to set it in the game itself, usually in the in-game video settings.
+If you have tried one of these higher refresh rate monitors, you will notice a significant difference compared to a standard 60hz monitor.
+The screen will appear much smoother, especially in FPS (first-person shooter) games such as CSGO and Overwatch.
+However, changing the screen refresh rate in these games will require you to set it in the game itself, typically in the in-game video settings.

-The tutorial in this page is to change the screen refresh rate of Monitor in Windows 10 – the screen refresh rate Windows would use when you’re on the desktop, web browser, file explorer or anything that is not full screen or in Windowed mode (or borderless Windowed mode).
-So, for some games that you run in Windowed mode instead of full-screen mode, in most cases, the game will use the screen refresh rate you set in Windows 10.
+This tutorial will show you how to change the screen refresh rate of your monitor in Windows 10 for activities such as browsing the web, using file explorer, or anything that is not in full-screen mode or windowed mode.
+If you run some games in windowed mode instead of full-screen mode, in most cases, the game will use the screen refresh rate you set in Windows 10.

 - In Windows 10, right-click anywhere on your desktop, and then select Display settings.